omerfarukbaysal04/omerfarukbaysal04/README.md

 ### 👨‍💻 About Me
 - 🎓 3rd Year Computer Engineering student
-- 🕹️ Passionate about **Game and Web Development**, especially with Unity(Game) and Asp.Net(Web)
+- 🕹️ Passionate about **Cybersecurity** and and game developer as a hobby
 - 🎮 Published games: [Glide Ball](https://play.google.com/store/apps/details?id=com.BaysalGames.Bally), *Dodge the Asteroids*, *A Fox Story* , *Cost of Redemption* , *Dodge the Asteroids*
 - 🌍 Interested in working abroad and growing globally
-- 🧠 Constantly learning, especially in areas like optimization, algorithms, and clean code
+- 🧠 Constantly learning, especially in areas like cybersecurity, optimization, algorithms, and clean code

 ---